 The only means of getting a certificate in this course is by paying or applying for financial aid for the Course Certificate option, where your identity is verified by the combination of photo ID and typing patterns.
 There is no Statement of Accomplishment or other similar alternate certificate available in this course, or in any of the on-demand courses now available on Coursera.

 Please note: All deadlines are suggestions; you will not be penalized or unable to complete a course if you miss a deadline!
-Below is Coursera's description of how deadlines will affect you in this specialization.
+Below is Coursera's description of how deadlines will affect you in Duke's Coursera courses.

 If your course has set start and end dates, you’ll be given the option to switch to the next session if you fall two weeks behind.
 When you switch to the next session, your course progress is saved, but you get new deadlines, discussion forums and classmates.
 Before switching, please check the start date for the next session to make sure you won’t have to wait too long to access the course content.
 See this article in the Coursera Help Center for more information.

 - How frequent are sessions for this course?

 New cohorts (essentially a new group of students starting out in the course) are being launched every two weeks for this course.